Tiagobuzzz/UltraWorldCodes/README.md

 # UltraWorldCodes
-This is a Ultraworld codes, a game that im developing alone code repository
+This repository contains the game code and the AI module.

+## Structure
+- `src/UltraWorldAI/IA.cs` contains the main AI implementation.
+- `AIConfig.json` can override some runtime parameters.